-1. Southern Illinois University will make investments under the Public Funds Investment Act (Illinois Compiled Statutes Chapter 30, sections 235/0.01 - 235/8).
-This affords the University a number of investment opportunities including:
+- 1. Southern Illinois University will make investments under the Public Funds Investment Act (Illinois Compiled Statutes Chapter 30, sections 235/0.01 235/8).
+This affords the University a number of investment opportunities including: - Securities of the United States of America, its agencies, and its instrumentalities; - Interest bearing savings accounts, certificates of deposit, interest bearing time deposits, other direct obligations of any bank defined in the Illinois Banking Act; - · Certain obligations of U.S. Corporations rated in the three highest rating classifications by at least two standard rating services provided: the issuing entity has at least \$500 million in assets; such purchases do not exceed 10% of the corporation's outstanding obligations; no more than one-third of the University's funds may be invested in short-term obligations that mature within 270 days or less from the settlement date; and, no more than onethird of the University's funds may be invested in long-term obligations of corporations that mature in more than 270 days but less than three years from the date of settlement;

-- Securities of the United States of America, its agencies, and its instrumentalities; - Interest bearing savings accounts, certificates of deposit, interest bearing time deposits, other direct obligations of any bank defined in the Illinois Banking Act; - Certain obligations of U.S. Corporations rated in the three highest rating classifications by at least two standard rating services provided such obligations do not mature in longer than 3 years from the time of purchase and the issuing entity has at least \$500 million in assets (limited to one-third of total funds); - Money market mutual funds provided they are comprised of only U.S. Treasuries, Agencies, and instrumentalities; - Public Treasurer's Investment Pool-State Treasurer's Office; - Repurchase agreements of Government securities; - Other specifically defined repurchase agreements. - 2.
+- Money market mutual funds provided they are comprised of only U.S. Treasuries, Agencies, and instrumentalities; - · Public Treasurer's Investment Pool-State Treasurer's Office; - · Repurchase agreements of Government securities; - · Other specifically defined repurchase agreements. - 2.
 Southern Illinois University may pool their funds with other Illinois Public Agencies for investment purposes under the Intergovernmental Cooperation Act, 5 ILCS 220/1 et seq.
 This affords the University the opportunity to invest, in accordance with the Public Funds Investment Act (Illinois Compiled Statutes Chapter 30, sections 235/0.01 235/8), through: